Pure Energy (Information Society album): Track listing

+Band reaction

 Paul Robb says this is "not an Information Society record" and "an insult to both the band and the fans".
 He also detested the cover art, calling it "dreadful".

 Despite refusing to "endorse or un-endorse" it, Harland expressed a strong dislike regarding the cover art, for being poorly done and for depicting him bearing a firearm.

 The band has referred to it in their MySpace blog as "that horrible Cleopatra abomination".